Make Sure Your Chosen Font Reflects Your Brand’s Voice, Tone & Aesthetic

 PRO TIP: Avoid tacky, loud fonts.
 Loud fonts can sometimes be unreadable and cluttered.
 Plus, they do not offer any versatility.

 Typography is not just limited to how content looks like.
-It extends to text alignment, spacing, contrast, consistency, color, and hierarchy.
+It extends to text alignment, spacing, contrast, consistency, colour, and hierarchy.
 With so many aspects in mind, it can be a bit overwhelming to decide where to start.
 So here’s step numero uno: Pick between the three main classifications of type:

 Never use more than three fonts on your website.
 When you pick out these fonts, create a hierarchy, and allot different levels of importance to each font.
 This allows for a clear sense of hierarchy, giving you a primary font, a secondary font, and an optional accent font.